Elder Care Rochester

 - Provide a personal heat source such as a hot water bottle or a warming bag that can be reheated in the microwave.

-- For help with utility bills, contact your state’s branch of the national Low Income Home Energy Assistance Program, or call the National Energy Assistance Referral (NEAR) project toll-free at 1-866-674-6327 for a referral.
+- For help with utility bills, contact your state’s branch of the national Low Income Home Energy Assistance Program (LIHEAP), or call the National Energy Assistance Referral (NEAR) project toll-free at 1-866-674-6327 for a referral.

 - For help with making a home more energy efficient, contact the Weatherization Assistance Program.